xers989/SAdemosource/README.md

 <img src="/images/image2.png" width="90%" height="90%">

 ### Demo Scenario
+#### Required Project
+To do this demo, you need to deploy allegro-node, digitalAssistant and allegro-bot projects.

 #### Luanching Slack
 Launching Slack with your ID, and you can see allegro-bot is on Apps category.
 Click allegro-bot and start converstion, type what you want to know about cargo ship.